Sakkura04/Kids_language_app/backend/Readme.md

 1. Label a set of words with their difficulty levels based on grade (e.g., Grade 2, Grade 4, Grade 6), using educator input or existing educational standards.
 2. Use the labeled dataset to train a machine learning model, selecting an algorithm that performs well on classification tasks (e.g., Random Forest, Gradient Boosting Machines, or Neural Networks).

 ### Implementation

 - Integrate the trained model into an application that processes audio transcripts.
 - For each processed transcript, use the model to identify words that are likely to be difficult for students at specific grade levels.
 - Save the identified words, along with their difficulty levels and features, in a database for further educational use.

+## Age of Acquisition (AoA) Calculation Method

+The Age of Acquisition (AoA) was calculated using the following methodology:

+### Data Collection

+- Used Amazon Mechanical Turk to collect AoA ratings for 30,121 English content words from 1,960 responders residing in the U.S.
+- Responders were asked to enter the age (in years) at which they thought they had learned each word, or to enter "x" if they did not know the word.
+- Each word list contained 300 target words, 10 calibrator words, and 52 control words.

+### Data Trimming

+- Removed empty cells, invalid responses, and extreme outliers from the data set.
+- Excluded lists that had a low correlation with the Bristol norms for the control words.
+- The resulting data set comprised 696,048 valid ratings, of which 615,967 were numeric and 76,211 were "Don't knows".

+### Data Analysis

+- Calculated the mean AoA ratings and standard deviations for each word, based on the numeric ratings only.
+- Reported the number of responders who gave numeric ratings and the number of responders who rated the word as unknown.
+- Compared ratings with other AoA norms and with the lexical decision data of the English Lexicon Project.
+- Discussed the effects of AoA on word recognition and vocabulary growth.

+### Word List Categories

+**Target words**: 30,121 English content words (nouns, verbs, and adjectives) that are generally known by at least 85% of the raters.

+**Calibrator words**: 10 words that represent the entire range of the AoA scale, based on previous ratings.
+Examples include "shoe", "insane", and "hernia".

+**Control words**: 52 words that cover the entire AoA range and have existing ratings from other studies.
+Examples include "dog", "honest", and "deluge".

 ## References